safrin96/dataready/README.md

   Issue cards + fix pack + readiness score + export bundle
 ```

 Each agent produces structured JSON for the next.
-Deterministic profiling runs as a grounding layer — Gemini refines and extends, never hallucinates from scratch.
+Deterministic profiling runs as a grounding layer.
+Gemini refines and extends, never hallucinates from scratch.

 ---